-I’m a part of 21st-century youth.
-Although I know there is a life behind computer screens and information can be found in books, I still find myself stuck by the computer for most of my life.
+I’m a part of millennials which basically means that although I know there is a life behind computer screens and information can be found in books, I still find myself stuck by the computer for most of my life.
+As someone recently stated,

 - What are the actually useful things I do when I’m online?

-- What are the daily routines that I’m just stuck with?
+- What are the daily routines I’m just stuck with?

 - How can I improve this time and make it count?!